DevCycleHQ/devcycle-docs/docs/sdk/architecture.md

 ## Shared Bucketing and Segmentation Library

+The shared bucketing and segmentation library is the core of our SDKs and APIs logic.
+It combines configuration data containing Feature / Variable / Variation / Audience / Targeting Rule definitions with user data to bucket users into features and variations and determines variable values.

-The core of most of our APIs and SDKs that serve feature flag values is a shared WebAssembly (WASM) [bucketing and segmentation library](https://github.com/DevCycleHQ/js-sdks/tree/main/lib/shared/bucketing-assembly-script).
+Most of our APIs and SDKs use a shared WebAssembly (WASM) [bucketing and segmentation library](https://github.com/DevCycleHQ/js-sdks/tree/main/lib/shared/bucketing-assembly-script).
 The portability of the WASM codebase allows us to achieve the following goals: